-MIRC often has opportunities for internships for undergraduates and law students at our Ann Arbor and Kalamazoo Offices.
+MIRC often has opportunities for internships for undergraduates and law students at our Ypsilanti, Grand Rapids, and Kalamazoo offices.
 Candidates with Spanish or other relevant language ability are strongly preferred.
 Internships are available on a rolling basis.
-Please send a resume and cover letter to firstname.lastname@example.org.
+See below for instructions on how to apply.

 MIRC Summer Internship Exit Memos: